 Anti static substation Fencing

-In 2004, Australian Composite Technology (ACT) established its first production facility in a 5,500 square metre single span factory located at Somerton Victoria, Australia.
+In 2004, Australian Composite Technology (ACT) established its first production facility in a 5,500 square metre single span factory located at Somerton VIC and has recently set up a new facility in Minto NSW.
 The commissioning of this manufacturing line represented a world first solution for the reprocessing of co-mingled industrial waste plastics.The branded product today is known as “plasmar”

 Plasmar is 100% recycled from engineering grade polymer material